Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 There are rubber pods placed in the most high-wear areas of the outsole — the heel and the forefoot.
 These pods not only increase the shoe’s longevity but also add grip on gym floors.

-The Reebok Flexile makes use of the IMEVA foam midsole which is known for its lightweight and flexible nature.
+This Reebok trainer makes use of the IMEVA foam midsole which is known for its lightweight and flexible nature.
 This white full-length component cushions the impact upon each step and jump to keep the wearer’s feet and legs protected.